EPTLLC/Brabus-Stories/project_728-41.md

 But I pull only one.

 Night.
 Fire.
 An infant in his mother's arms.
-Eyes — dark, wet.
-Fire in them.
+His gaze.
+Fire in it.
 And something else.

 Can't erase it.
 Don't want to erase it.